AlexSutila/kernelDbgScripts/README.md

 Running `mkrootfs.sh` should provide a sufficient `rootfs.cpio.gz` to at least get something that boots.
 As mentioned earlier, `mkrootfs.sh` uses and builds busybox from source and then makes the necessary directory structure needed to boot.
 A menuconfig menu will apear during this process, be sure to compile it as a static binary (see below).
 ![image](https://github.com/AlexSutila/kernelDbgScripts/assets/96510931/bb4abd80-e312-4eb6-94e5-c6c96777aec8)
 ![image](https://github.com/AlexSutila/kernelDbgScripts/assets/96510931/e837ab22-5032-465d-8f14-eea975832fbd)
 If extra stuff is needed, it can be copied into the rootfs folder before it is compressed.
+Life will be a lot easier if binaries copied into the rootfs can be compiled from source as static binaries.

 ## Additional Notes
 ### During kernel compilation